ygalsk/keystone-gateway/DESIGN.md

 ✅ **Horizontally scalable**: No state to synchronize
 ✅ **Cloud-native**: Leverages platform load balancing ✅ **Simple**: Fewer moving parts, less to break

-This aligns with the core principle: "The gateway provides primitives, infrastructure provides reliability."

 ---